 Successful aurora hunting basically boils down to science, timing, location and a spot of luck.
 The science bit is fiendishly complicated.
 It involves all kinds of solar shenanigans and molecular mayhem.
 Apologies if you’re a budding astrophysicist, but let’s sum it up with the following:

-As for timing, that’s partly where the autumn equinox comes in.
-The northern lights are doing their psychedelic thing year round, but it’s only when the nights get dark enough (from autumn onwards) that we can actually see them.
+As for timing, that’s partly where the autumn equinox comes in – together with its astronomical counterpoint in spring.
+The northern lights are doing their psychedelic thing year round, but it’s only when the nights get dark enough (from early autumn until the middle of spring) that we can actually see them.
 According to brainy people at NASA, the equinoxes are also a time when geomagnetic storms – or disturbances in the Earth’s magnetic field – are strongest, and that can lead to bigger, brighter auroras.

-But such is the unpredicatable nature of the aurora borealis there are still not guarantees that these periods increase your chances over the rest of the season.
-Providing you have clear skies, any winter’s night between September (or even late August) and mid-April can suddenly glow green and crimson as delicate strands of the aurora borealis begin flirting with the stars.
+But such is the unpredictable nature of the aurora borealis there are still no guarantees that these periods increase your chances over the rest of the season.
+Providing you have clear skies, any night of the eight months between mid-August and mid-April can suddenly glow green and crimson as delicate strands of the aurora borealis begin flirting with the stars.

 It’s worth noting that seasoned aurora hunters are not nocturnal creatures.
 They don’t cower from daylight or obsess (too much) about solar flare forecasts.
-A successful aurora adventure places equal emphasis on mushing huskies, leaping on a snowmobile or trying out any of the other daytime jollies available in Lapland and Iceland during winter.
+A successful aurora adventure places equal emphasis on discovering the natural wonders around you, exploring wilderness trails, heading out whale watching or trying out a host of other activities available in autumn.

-Iceland also bathes in the limelight when it comes to aurora adventures.
-A word of caution though.
-Don’t be tempted by low cost ‘northern lights city breaks’ to Reykjavik.
-Artificial light pollution and built-up areas are the aurora hunter’s worse enemies – blinding you to the northern lights and blocking out the night sky.
-Our collection of rural northern lights holidays is based on staying in idyllic countryside hotels where the night skies are blissfully big and dark.
+Iceland bathes in the limelight when it comes to aurora adventures.
+Our collection of rural northern lights holidays is based on staying in countryside hotels where the night skies are blissfully big and dark.
 Choose between self-drive breaks and small-group escorted holidays.
-Our popular 3-night Aurora Nights is based at stylish Hotel Ranga which offers an aurora wake-up service, a fine-dining restaurant with panoramic views, a state-of-the-art telescope and – good heavens above – outdoor hot tubs!
+Our popular 3-night Aurora Nights is based at stylish Hotel Ranga which offers an aurora wake-up service, a fine-dining restaurant with panoramic views, a state-of-the-art telescope and outdoor hot tubs!